RalexxB2C/quickGraphGL/README.md

 QuickRest needs to be installed as a Must Use plugin.

-Install via Composer (`composer require deliciousmedia/quickrest`), or just clone/copy the files to your mu-plugins folder.

 ## Usage

-By default, the plugin will prevent any regular WordPress plugins from loading when a request is made to any REST API endpoint.
+By default, the plugin will prevent any regular WordPress plugins from loading when a request is made to any GraphGL API endpoint.

 Plugins can be enabled on a per-namespace basis by filtering `quickrest_plugin_map`, for example: